BertrandAreal/pg_build_win/README.md

     "C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\vcvarsall.bat" /?

-vcvarsall.bat does not set TARGET_CPU, CONFIGURATION or PLATFORMTOOLSET so you must set these environment variables yourself.
+vcvarsall.bat does not set CONFIGURATION so you must set this environment variable yourself, to "Release" or "Debug".

 Visual Studio 11 (2012)
 ------------------